This is a short history of our club.

 The Group is a non-profit organisation, incorporated as a company on October 19, 1987.The directors at that time were Ronald Pollak, Lynne McDonough, Geoffrey May, John Miller and Brian Graham.
 There are no shares as the company is limited by guarantee.

 The Group has been operating since 1984 when the first meeting was held in an office in Martin Place and then in Ronald Pollaks offices near Wynyard.

 Many sub-groups called Special Interest Groups (or SIG's) were started for the benefit of members.
-These SIG's meet monthly, except December or January each year, many were held at the same location as the Main Meetings, but also at other locations throughout the City and Suburbs.
-These SIG's include, Beginners, Windows, Desktop Publishing etc. In fact there were over 20 SIG's at one time.
+These SIG's usually meet monthly, many meeting at the same location as the Main Meeting while others meet at other locations throughout the City and Suburbs.
+These SIG's included, Beginners, Windows, Desktop Publishing etc. In fact there were over 20 SIG's at one time.

-Group is a volunteer group and members assist in many ways, from standing on the board of directors, to answering phones, handling membership, stuffing envelopes, running meetings, looking after raffle ticket sales, sales of merchandise, taking equipment to and from meetings.
+Group is a volunteer group and members have assisted in many ways, from standing on the board of directors, to answering phones, handling membership, stuffing envelopes, running meetings, looking after raffle ticket sales, sales of merchandise, taking equipment to and from meetings.

 Further contributions, updates or corrections to this history would be greatly appreciated.
 Please contact the web-master or any committee member.